 Within a few months of their marriage I got a call from Mariam one afternoon.
 They had rushed Woody to the hospital.
 He was diagnosed with Guillain-Barre Syndrome.
 That is a nerve disorder that came on him without warning.

-I would pick her up every night and we would go for a 2 or 3 hour visit.
+I would pick her up every night and we would go for a 2 or 3 hour visit to Seton.
 On the 30th day of his hospital stay Woody passed away with each of us at his bedside.